MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

 |**`ccs=UTF-8`**|**`_O_UTF8`**|
 |**`ccs=UTF-16LE`**|**`_O_UTF16`**|

-If you are using **`rb`** mode, memory mapped Win32 files might also be an option if you don't need to port your code, you expect to read much of the file, or you don't care about network performance.
+If you're using **`rb`** mode, memory mapped Win32 files might also be an option if you don't need to port your code, you expect to read much of the file, or you don't care about network performance.

 ## Requirements